 Image credit: Dr Jaka Kukavica

-Dr Jaka Kukavica (Assistant Professor at the Faculty of Law, University of Ljubljana) has been a Visiting Fellow at the ANU College of Law.
-As her nears the end of his fellowship, he discusses his experience at the College, his current research and what is next.
+Dr Jaka Kukavica (Assistant Professor at the Faculty of Law, University of Ljubljana) is a Visiting Fellow at the ANU College of Law.
+In this interview, he discusses his experience at the College, his current research and what is next for him beyond his fellowship.

 What are your research interests?